willcrichton/rust-book/src/ch04-04-slices.md

 ## Summary

 Slices are a special kind of reference that refer to sub-ranges of a sequence, like a string or a vector.
-At runtime, a slice is represented as a "fat pointers" which contains a pointer to the beginning of the range, and a length of the range.
+At runtime, a slice is represented as a "fat pointer" which contains a pointer to the beginning of the range and a length of the range.
 One advantage of slices over index-based ranges is that the slice cannot be invalidated while it's being used.

 [ch13]: ch13-02-iterators.html